Call for participants

 - Have had a serious legal issue within the last 3 years

-- Be available for a one-hour one-on-one interview via telephone, Zoom, Skype or other medium
+- Are available for a one-hour one-on-one interview via telephone or other agreed upon medium

 **To participate in Western Canada study, contact Ben Klassen, firstname.lastname@example.org